Ruslana-Kuzmina/education/up_skill/README.md

 ## Purpose of this program

-TODO: please fill why do you take part in this course

 Previously, I worked as an accountant in the transport sector, now I am considering the possibility of learning a new specialty as a QA.
 This is an interesting job, you can work remotely, use English.
 I hope this course will